The African Court in Brief

 Ordinary Session

-The Court holds Ordinary Sessions, four times in a year, lasting for four weeks usually in March, May, September and November, and hold Extra-Ordinary Sessions if necessary.
-The sittings normally take place at the seat of the Court; however, the Court may decide to sit in the territory of any other Member State of the African Union
+The Court holds Ordinary Sessions, four times a year, lasting for four weeks usually in March, May, September and November, and holds Extra-Ordinary Sessions if necessary.
+The sittings normally take place at the seat of the Court; however, the Court may decide to sit in any other Member State of the African Union